vladji/Culture-portal/src/data/directors/Valeriy Rubinchik.md

   - date: '1981'
     description: >-
-      He took part in the filming and dubbing of the film "The Adventures of Tom Sawyer and Huckleberry Finn"
+      He took part in the filming and dubbing of the film "The Adventures of Tom Sawyer and Huckleberry Finn".
   - date: '1990'
     description: Director at Mosfilm
   - date: '1999'
     description: >-
-      He headed the film and television directing workshop at the Institute of Contemporary of art
+      He headed the film and television directing workshop at the Institute of Contemporary of art.
   - date: '2004'
     description: >-
-      He became dean of the faculty of directing film and TV at the Institute of Contemporary of art
+      He became dean of the faculty of directing film and TV at the Institute of Contemporary of art.
   - date: '2011'
     description: Passed away March 2, 2011 in Moscow
 listOfWorks: